Back

 Common treatment options include:

-• Medication: Antipsychotic drugs are often prescribed to help manage symptoms such as hallucinations and delusions.
+1. Medication: Antipsychotic drugs are often prescribed to help manage symptoms such as hallucinations and delusions.

-• Therapy: Cognitive behavioral therapy (CBT) is commonly used to help individuals cope with negative thoughts and behaviors.
+2. Therapy: Cognitive behavioral therapy (CBT) is commonly used to help individuals cope with negative thoughts and behaviors.

-• Supportive Services: Services such as rehabilitation and social skills training can assist individuals in adjusting to daily life.
+3. Supportive Services: Services such as rehabilitation and social skills training can assist individuals in adjusting to daily life.

-• Hospitalization: In more severe cases, hospitalization may be necessary to provide immediate care and support.
+4. Hospitalization: In more severe cases, hospitalization may be necessary to provide immediate care and support.

-How to Support Someone with Schizophrenia
+Practical Ways to Support a Loved One with Schizophrenia

 If you know someone living with schizophrenia, offering support is essential.
 Here are some ways to help: